-Sole parental responsibility means that one parent can make the long-term decisions for a child without needing to consult with the other parent or anyone else.
+A court can make an order for sole parental responsibility it is in the child's best interests to do so.
+Sole parental responsibility means that one person can make all or some (as specified in a court order) of the major long-term decisions for a child without needing to consult with the other parent or anyone else.